Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails.md

 ### NewComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails

-`func NewComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails(baseSymbol string, type_ ComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetailsType, strikePrice string, optionExpireDate string, ) *ComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails`
+`func NewComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails(baseSymbol string, type_ string, strikePrice string, optionExpireDate string, ) *ComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails`

 NewComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails instantiates a new ComHellopublicUserapigatewayApiRestPreflightGatewayOptionDetails object
 This constructor will assign default values to properties that have it defined,